M&Co.: 21st century

 In 2005, the company began converting all 270 of its stores to the M&Co. banner.

-In March 2012, the first of several international franchise stores opened, beginning with the first of many in Dubai at the Dubai Mall, with further UAE expansion planned.
+In March 2012, the first of several international franchise stores opened, beginning with the first of many in Dubai Mall, with further UAE expansion planned.

 In June 2020, during the COVID-19 pandemic in the United Kingdom, M&Co was reported to have sought new backers amid a slump in sales.
 Professional services firm Deloitte supported its hunt for new investors as the company explored sale options including a pre-pack administration.
 In December 2022, M&Co went into administration with Teneo Financial Advisory as administrators.
 On 6 February 2023, it was announced that M&Co would be closing all 170 stores in the spring of the same year, with the last of them closing by the end of April.

-Also in February 2023, it was announced that Andrew Killingsworth's AK Retail Holdings had acquired the company.
-Killingsworth is the founder and CEO of Yours Clothing.
+In February 2023, it was announced that Yours Clothing Group had acquired the company with Andrew Killingsworth as Chief Executive Officer and Saeed Hatteea as Chairman.